stacks-network/docs/reference/sample-configuration-files.md

 # This is the privateKey field from the keys you generated in the
 # previous step.
 stacks_private_key = "$your_stacks_private_key"

+# The IP address and port where prometheus metrics can be accessed.
+metrics_endpoint = "0.0.0.0:9154"
 ```

 ### Mainnet Stacks Node